inlivedev/inlive-js-sdk/packages/room/README.md

     - **source**: 'media' | 'screen'
     - **mediaStream**: MediaStream

   A method to add and store a MediaStream object to the peer which returns a stream object.
 The benefit of storing and adding a MediaStream object to the peer is to keep track for every MediaStream available both from the local and remote peers.
 When the data `origin` value is `local`, it will try to reconfiguring the connection and trigger peer [negotiationneeded event](https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection/negotiationneeded_event).
 It requires key which is an id or any key to help retrieving the data.
-This method will return a promise.

 - `peer.removeStream(key)`